On this page:

 Hertfordshire County Council

 Hertfordshire have identified that Ask Listen Do can be used to support a more listening and learning culture with families.
-They have identified Ask Listen Do champions in education, health and social care services to help lead and bring about a change in culture so that they speak to, listen to, learn from and act on what families say.
+They have identified Ask Listen Do champions in SEND services to help lead and bring about a change in culture so that they speak to, listen to, learn from and act on what families say.

 Hertfordshire Parent/Carer Involvement (HPCI) parent representatives are already involved in various committees (Local Offer) and worked as partners on this from the beginning.
 Services listened to the feedback from families and recognise the need to change.
 There is a need to undertaking more personal interactions to avoid misunderstandings.
 Links with health services are also being developed.